dedroot/gitpy/DEVELOPING.md

 The source files name should consist of lowercase ASCII letters, numbers, dash ('-'), underscore ('_') and dot ('.'). to be sure that the files are compatible with different filesystems.

-The top of each source file should contain a header that give information about the source file (name, create/update date, small description, language (mainly Python3), and the version that the file will be), author of the project, copyright, maintainer(s).
+The top of each source file should contain a header that give information about the source file (name, create/update date, small description), copyright, and license.

 The file name must clearly describe the file's content and should not include any spaces.